frenck/spook/documentation/integrations/input_number.md

 :alt: Screenshot of the developer service tools, listing the new services for input number.
 :align: center

-Spook adds a bunch of new services to the input number helper integrations.
+Spook adds many new services to the input number helper integrations.
 ```

 ## Devices & entities